alexanderdombroski/cse290r/readme.md

-Git repo for git class
+# Git repo for git class

+I'm using SSH!